 Submit the TPL explanation of benefits, ensuring the header information and the verbiage identifying the reason for denial are present.

 What if the TPL does not respond after being billed?
 What documentation is submitted to Medicaid?

 If the TPL has not paid within 90 days, submit documentation showing when you filed the claim with the private insurance company.
-Xerox will pay the claim and chase the TPL for you.
+Conduent will pay the claim and chase the TPL for you.